Replacing TikTok and Reels with being "Bored"

 - Burn a CD and make a mixtape from said playlist

 Just because you are deleting the most addicting social media accounts, doesn't mean you have to swear off the internet or technology all together.
-I am trying to use more analog technology (which is all the rage rn) and less stimulating websites, like Goodreads, Blogger, and Pinterest.
-Everything can become toxic if you overconsume.
-Instagram, TikTok, and the like are TOXIC in small doses and can't be trusted.
+I am trying to use more analog technology to become authentically performative: i.e. digi cam, ipod, wired headphones, burning CD's.
+Also I am using less stimulating websites, like Goodreads, Blogger, and Pinterest.
+For more websites to remind yourself that the internet is actually cool, refer to the brochure on this blogpost.
+Of course, everything can become toxic if you overconsume.
+However, Instagram, TikTok, and the like are made to be addicting and can't be trusted.
 It is like testing your willpower against heroin.

-Social media started as a means to connect with people, but it isn't that anymore.
+Social media started as a means to connect with people, but it has become a far-cry from that.
 We are only using it because of a chemical reliance in our brains.
-Your life does not have to be documented to be important, the art you create does not have to be shared and thumbs upped to be beautiful!
+You don't have to fill every silent moment with media, your life does not have to be documented to be important, the art you create does not have to be shared and thumbs upped to be beautiful!
 Gen-z has a serious problem of living vicariously through their own feeds, but that stops right neow!

 Delete